I. C. Balakrishnan

 I. C. Balakrishnan is a member of 13th Kerala Legislative Assembly.
 He was elected from Sulthan Bathery constituency, representing Indian National Congress party.

 Political life

 He started his political life as a leader of KSU, while studying in GHSS Valad.
 He was the member of Thavinjal Grama Panchayat and Wayanad district Panchayat.
 He was the District President of Indian Youth Congress Wayanad.
 Now, he is the district president of Youth Congress, Wayanad.

-He stood in the 2016 election against CPIM candidate E.A .Sankaran and won the seat with a margin of 7,583 votes.
+He contested the 2016 election against CPIM candidate E.A.
+Sankaran and won the seat with a margin of 7,583 votes.

 Personal life

 He was born in 1975 at Valad as the son of Chandu and Meenakshi.
 He is married to Lakshmi and has three daughters.
+He was born in a middle class family.